m-reuter/arpackpp/README.md

    types are also described in the manual.
 Instructions on how to install the above mentioned libraries are given in the INSTALL.md file.
-Moreover, README files were include in many arpackpp directories to give aditional information about arpackpp files and examples.
+Moreover, README files were include in many arpackpp directories to give additional information about arpackpp files and examples.

 ## Using arpackpp: